CTristan/Spawn.HDT.DustUtility/README.md

 ![Overlay](https://i.imgur.com/zxdXdwf.png)

 ### Settings
 * Offline Mode: Open Hearthstone, head to "Play" and stay there for a couple of seconds, the plugin will store your collection and decks locally.
+After that it is going to store collection and decks every 5 min.
 * Check For Updates: Checks if there is new release available on the GitHub page

 ## ToDo